spxbhuhb/adaptive/doc/ui/workspace.md

     - may be hidden or shown by the user by
         - clicking on the hide action in the pane title
         - clicking on an icon in the icon bars
+- The center area may contain:
+    - a specific content pane, in this case you have to set up the loading/switch
+    - a `wsCenterPane` which
+      - manages content pane groups (at lease one, maybe more)

 ## Icon bars